-Informational text is designed to make it easier for the reader to find information.
-This includes using such eye-catching features as section heads, bold-faced terms, table of contents, glossary, captioned photos, art, and info-graphics (graphs, tables, charts and diagrams, etc.)
+Informational text is designed to teach students about text structure and features that they will encounter through life and make it easier for the reader to find information.
+This includes using such eye-catching features as section heads, bold-faced terms, table of contents, glossary, captioned photos, art, and info-graphics (graphs, tables, charts and diagrams, etc.).
+The developmental appropriateness of the writing, clarity, and directness of the language is part of the instructional design.

 Teaching students the skills and strategies to successfully read and comprehend informational text is critical to their future success in higher education and the workplace.